-Total Withdrawal before the official first day of classes 100% refund Total Withdrawal during first week 75% refund Total Withdrawal during second week 50% refund Total Withdrawal during third week 25% refund Total Withdrawal after the end of the third week NO REFUND
+Total Withdrawal before the official first day of classes 100% refund Total Withdrawal during first week 75% refund Total Withdrawal during second week 50% refund Total Withdrawal during third week 25% refund

 An administrative fee not to exceed 5% of tuition and other refundable institutional charges or \$100 whichever is smaller shall be assessed for each withdrawal within the period beginning the first day of classes and ending at the end of the third week of classes.
 The first official day of classes is indicated on the Student Calendar as the day that classes begin.
 The first day of class is the first day classes are offered within any term configuration, including mini-terms.
 The calendar also indicates the last day to drop/add.
 For calculating refunds, a week is defined as the first day of class running seven calendar days including Saturday and Sunday.
 For mini-terms, refunds are calculated on a pro rata basis.